Skip to main content

 key: "small-1.0.1"

-Inspect microservices models
+Inspect technologies models

 Models are stored inside the /data/models folder, where path to each model is constructed as: